blockchain-lab-um/masca/packages/docs/docs/ssi/trust-model.md

 How can the convenience store verify the validity of the VC?
 It's simple.
 When the government issues a VC, they attach and sign the credential with their **Public DID**, which must be registered on a blockchain.
 When the convenience store wants to verify the authenticity and validity of the VC and its proof, they can check the DID and its associated public key on the blockchain to see who issued it and verify the digital signature without contacting the issuing entity.
 DIDs enable VCs to be **verified anywhere, at any time**.

 ## Sounds great!
-But, how can we use VCs?
+But how can we use VCs?

 Unfortunately, there is no easy way to use and manage VCs.
-More or less, all current solutions require users to install an additional mobile application or use a specific yet another platform.
+More or less, all current solutions require users to install an additional mobile application or use another specific platform.
 But this is a significant flaw in the user experience.
 Using a different application or service might burden most users who have yet to come to grips with the most basic web3 applications and wallets.
-The question arises, is it possible to add support for DIDs and VCs to a massively adopted and easy-to-use snap?
+That's where we ask ourselves: is adding support for DIDs and VCs to a massively adopted and easy-to-use snap possible?